Theophileaseh/Doctor-Appointment-Back-end/README.md

 ## ❓ FAQ <a name="faq"></a>

-- **[What is the best platform to Deploy the app built on top of API?]**
+- **What is the best platform to Deploy the app built on top of API?**

   - You can use any of the platforms that subbort your preferred tech.
 For instance, you can easily deploy your React app on Neflify

-- **[How to get started with the project?]**
+- **How to get started with the project?**

   - If you are building a fronted app and aim to use our basic API you can quickly start with fetching data from the endpointes provided.
-Read [API_DOC]('http://localhost:3000/api-docs') to lean more.
+Read [API_DOC](http://localhost:3000/api-docs) to lean more.
-  - If you aim to modify and extend our API you will need to clone repo and follow all setup steps described above
+  - If you aim to modify and extend our API you will need to clone repo and follow all setup (<a href="#getting-started">steps described above</a>)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>